CancerDataAggregator/cda-python/README.md

 [CDA Python Client](https://github.com/CancerDataAggregator/cda-service-python-client) and offers some syntactic sugar to make it more pleasant to query the CDA.

+# Launch in Binder

+To try out the example notebook in [MyBinder.org](https://mybinder.org/) without having to install anything, just click on the logo below.
+This will launch a Jupyter Notebook instance with our example notebook ready to run.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/CancerDataAggregator/cda-python/HEAD?filepath=example.ipynb)

 # Install

+If you want to install the CDA Python library locally:

 `pip install git+https://github.com/CancerDataAggregator/cda-python.git`